thewca/wca-regulations-january-2026/wca-regulations.md

         - A3c5) For Square-1, the competitor should not be penalized for any accidental move made within the limits of [Regulation 10f](regulations:regulation:10f).
     - A3d) At the end of the inspection, the competitor places the puzzle on the mat, in any orientation.
 The puzzle must be placed fully on the mat and must not be fully or partially resting on the Stackmat timer.
 Penalty: time penalty (+2 seconds).
 - A4) Starting the solve:
-    - A4b) The competitor uses their fingers to touch the elevated sensor surfaces of the Stackmat timer.
-The competitor's palms must be facing down, and located on the side of the timer that is closer to the competitor.
+    - A4b) The competitor uses only their fingers to touch the elevated sensor surfaces of the Stackmat timer.
+The competitor's palms must be facing predominantly down, and located on the side of the timer that is closer to the competitor.
 Penalty: time penalty (+2 seconds).
         - A4b1) The competitor must have no physical contact with the puzzle while starting the solve.
 Penalty: time penalty (+2 seconds).
     - A4d) If a Stackmat timer is in use, the competitor should keep their hands on the timer until they see a green timer light.
 The timer is started when they remove their hand(s) from the timer.
 The competitor starts the solve by starting the timer.
         - A4d1) The competitor must start the solve within 15 seconds of the start of the inspection.
 Penalty: time penalty (+2 seconds).